Bullseye

 File:Bullseye dave with logo.jpgNew host, Dave Spikey behind a contestant's podium.

-A one-off revival for Epic Gameshow in 2020 featured a new final round.
+A revival for Epic Gameshow in 2020 featured a new final round.
 "101 or more in six darts" was gone, replaced by "hit these red sections on spinning dartboards".
-Much more drawn out, but didn't have the same charm.
+Much more drawn out, and didn't have the same charm.
+At this stage it's probably fair to say that despite multiple attempts, nobody's really managed to make a success of reviving the format, but that didn't stop ITV commissioning a 2024 Christmas special with Freddie Flintoff as host.
+Much like Blankety Blank's two out of three successful attempts, the special would act as a pilot to see if the show would be good enough to commission a full series.

 Key moments